 Welcome to my website!

-I am an incoming Assistant Professor at the LSE, Department of Economic History.
+I am an Assistant Professor at the LSE in the Department of Economic History.

-I am currently a Ph.D. candidate in Economics at the Paris School of Economics supervised by Thomas Piketty
+I received my Ph.D. in economics at the Paris School of Economics in June 2024 under the supervision of Thomas Piketty

-I am a fellow at Harvard’s Institute for Quantitative Social Science, the Aix-Marseille School of Economics, the Institut Convergences Migrations, and the World Inequality Lab.
+I am a fellow at Harvard’s Institute for Quantitative Social Science, the LSE's Historical Economic Demography Group, the Aix-Marseille School of Economics, the Institut Convergences Migrations, and the World Inequality Lab.
 From 2021 to 2023, I was a research and teaching fellow at the Harvard Economics Department.
 In February 2023, I visited Princeton.

 Do not hesitate to reach out: t.raster@lse.ac.uk